 Loans (financial liabilities) and Receivables (financial assets) are measured at fair value and carried at their amortised cost.
 Annual charges or credits to the Comprehensive Income and Expenditure Statement (CIES) in the year are based on the carrying amount of the loan or receivable multiplied by the effective rate of the instrument.
-This means that for all the borrowing that the Authority has, the amount presented in the Balance Sheet is the outstanding principal (plus accrued interest); and interest charged to the CIES is the amount presented in the Balance Sheet is the outstanding principal receivable and interest credited to the CIES is the amount presented in the Balance Sheet is the outstanding principal receivable and interest credited to the CIES is the amount receivable for the year.
+This means that for all the borrowing that the Authority has, the amount presented in the Balance Sheet is the outstanding principal (plus accrued interest); and interest charged to the CIES is the amount payable for the year according to the loan agreement.
+For Authority investments, the amount presented in the Balance Sheet is the outstanding principal receivable and interest credited to the CIES is the amount receivable for the year.